 There are no right paths.
 She’s a single mother taking care of her kids and working a full time job during a pandemic.
 She worries about her son going to school, and she doesn’t know how she’ll take care of her kids if they don’t go to school.
 It makes her feel alone, and she doesn’t feel the support of the community.
 Everything has just gotten worse with the debates on reopening the schools.

-The reopening of schools has become a flashpoint.
+The reopening of schools has become a flashpoint for this single mother.

 “There’s such a divide going on that it’s really ugly.
 When this whole thing started, everybody came together.
 They were supportive of each other, and we were all doing our part.
 Now, it’s like, everyone has such strong opinions one way or the other, and they’re being so hateful to other people if they don’t share their same views.
 It’s like everyone is being torn into different directions… There are fights over masks and parents arguing over whether they’ll send their kids to school or if they’re going to have them go virtually.
 If you don’t agree with someone, then you’re wrong.
 It’s just turned so ugly here.”